ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why perfection is unattainable.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how self-help creates insecurity.

 ---